More Stories from Inside Quebec

-More Stories From Inside Quebec was a Canadian documentary television series which aired on CBC Television in 1967.
+More Stories From Inside Quebec is a Canadian documentary television series which aired on CBC Television in 1967.

 Premise

 This series of documentaries presented Quebec culture for English-Canadian audiences.
 Episodes featured people and topics such as Brother Andre of Saint Joseph's Oratory, federal politician Jean Marchand, Quebec Liberal Party president Eric Kierans, and women from rural Quebec communities who developed their careers in Montreal.

 Scheduling

 This half-hour series was broadcast on Tuesdays at 10:30 p.m.
 (Eastern) from 11 July to 29 August 1967.